iammert/Frames/README.md

 ## What is Frames?

-Frames retrieves frames from video.
+Frames library retrieves frames from video.
+It loads frames lazily under the hood.
 You can customize your frame fetching request as you need.

 ## What is FrameRequest?